dylanpinn/FIT3003/lectures/lecture-01.md

 ### Unit aim

-- The aim of this unit toprovide a framework for understanding business intelligence and data warehousingin organisations, including their:
+- The aim of this unit to provide a framework for understanding business intelligence and data warehousing in organisations, including their:
   - Purpose
   - Design
   - Development